mit-satori/getting-started/satori-ssh.rst

 .. code:: bash

-   bsub -ISp -tty -q default /bin/bash bsub -q default < myjobscript.lsf
+   bsub -ISp -tty -q short /bin/bash bsub -q short < myjobscript.lsf

 If you are not familiar with LSF and cluster there are tutorial examples in other pages